gftf2011/arch-unit-js/docs/business/projectFiles/inFiles/shouldNot/projectFiles_inFiles_shouldNot_onlyDependsOn_check.md

-# Project Files in Directories Should NOT Only Depend On Specified Patterns
+# Project Files in Files Should NOT Only Depend On Specified Patterns

 ## Business Rule Description

-**DESCRIPTION**: Files in the specified directories (considered as a union) must NOT depend exclusively on the specified patterns.
-The rule passes when files have mixed dependencies (include at least one non-allowed dependency) or have no dependencies at all.
-It fails when any file depends only on a subset or all of the specified patterns and nothing else.
+**DESCRIPTION**: Files explicitly selected via `inFiles([...])` (considered as a set) must NOT depend exclusively on the specified patterns.
+The rule passes when selected files have mixed dependencies (include at least one non-allowed dependency) or have no dependencies at all.
+It fails when any selected file depends only on a subset or all of the specified patterns and nothing else.

 - It is OK if files have NO dependencies
 - It is OK if files have mixed dependencies (some of the patterns + additional, non-matching dependencies)
 - It is NOT OK if files depend exclusively on the specified patterns (any subset or all)

-This rule ensures architectural flexibility across multiple directories by preventing overly restrictive coupling to only the specified dependencies.
+This rule ensures architectural flexibility across explicitly selected files by preventing overly restrictive coupling to only the specified dependencies.

 **Note**: The `shouldNot.onlyDependsOn` rule validates both project paths and npm dependencies (e.g., `['express', 'lodash']`).

 **Note**: The `shouldNot.onlyDependsOn` also accepts a single string as parameter.

+**Note**: Pattern matching uses glob semantics and honors the current configuration (e.g., webpack path aliases, `includeMatcher`, `ignoreMatcher`, and `extensionTypes`).

 ## All Possible Scenarios